 Are you looking for a hard or challenging walk in Bingley and surroundings?
 Something you start early in the morning and finish late in the evening?
-Maybe you are after a good training walk for the Yorkshire Three Peaks Challenge?
-You've found the right page for it!
+Maybe you are after a good training walk for a long distance walking challenge like the Yorkshire Three Peaks?
+You’ve found the right page for it!

 Listing of hard & challenging self guided walks in Bingley & surroundings

 |A ramble in the Harden Valley||Timing: 5 hours||Hard|

 10.4 Miles - Circular Walk

 |The Stanza Stones - Hebden Bridge to Bingley||Timing: 7 to 8 hours||Hard|

 |The Stanza Stones - Bingley to Ilkley||Timing: 7 to 8 hours||Hard|

 14.5 Miles - Linear Walk

 |Pennine Bridleway - Calder Aire Link||Timing: 9 hours||Hard|

 23 Miles - Linear Walk